content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/Java-non-access-modifiers.md

 ## 1.5 Native Non Access Modifier

+-   This modifier can be applied with:

 ![](media/6a1d9e3c82879134b3508618fe28e660.png)

--   The native keyword is used only with the methods to indicate that the particular method is written in platform -dependent.
+-   The native keyword is used only with the methods to indicate that the particular method is written in platform-dependent.
 -   These are used to improve the system’s performance, and the existing legacy code can be easily reused.

 ![](media/44190248fd271d6699491eecd7559a00.png)

 **Example:** Consider a function myfun1 in class NativeDemo that is written in C++.
-To use this code, we will create a link library mylib1 and load it using the class’s static block.
+To use this code, we will create a link library mylib1 and load it using the classnstatic block.

 ![](media/42c7ec813bdacce3e36ebb126930e40a.png)